Guide to Planning Your Wedding Ceremony

 Greeting the gathering and opening statements.
 About 5-6 minutes.
 Prayer is optional.
 Would be called the Greeting and Opening in a Civil Ceremony.

-Could be a Bible verse, poetry, personally written works, songs, etc.
+Could be a Bible verse, poetry, personally written works, songs, etc. This is totally optional.

 Question/Statement of Intent